Day camps in the Berkeley/Oakland/Albany/El Cerrito area

 And don’t miss Kiddie Koncierge (www.kiddiekoncierge.com) another parent labor of love with lots of recommendations for fun kid friendly activities - and some good kid travel info and stuff for parental escapes as well.

-early.
 Camps are filling faster every year.
-While many camps don't publish their
+While many camps don't publish their schedules

-schedules until late February or March, and some have room in some sessions
+until late February or March, and some have room in some sessions right into

 (Kids n' Clay, LHS, the Cal Sports & Science combo and Skateboard camp,